github/training-kit/_includes/tell-me-why/git-configuration.md

 ## Introducing Git Configuration

-Git uses config settings to customize your local working environment based on your preferences.
-You can do a lot with Git config, but we start with the basics.
+Git uses configuration settings to customize your local working environment based on your preferences.
+You can do a lot with Git configuration, but we start with the basics.

 ### Configuration Levels